 Not so bad, right?

-- The chicken broth is poured into the bowl of your slow cooker, along with the white wine and tomato paste.
+- The chicken broth is poured into the bowl of your 5 to 6 quart slow cooker.

-The original recipe for this dish calls for fresh thyme sprigs.
+The original recipe for this dish calls for only fresh thyme sprigs.
 In my household, we sometimes like to add fresh rosemary sprigs to the mix …for another layer of flavor.

 - They’ll need about an hour before they are ready to eat.